spectrum-health-systems/AvatoolWebService/README.md

 Currently, the process of updating the Avatool Web Service is to simply remove the old build, and copy the new build to your web server.

 # UNINSTALLING
-Once you have imported a WSDL into myAvatar, it cannot be removed.
+Once you have imported a WSDL into myAvatar™, it cannot be removed.
 There is no "uninstall".

 What you can do, though, is check the **Disable All Scripts For Form** and **Disable All Scripts on Error** boxes on the ScriptLink options page, which will ScriptLink from calling any custom web services.

 # DEVELOPMENT
 The project is currently being developed by A Pretty Cool Program.
 If your interested in what's coming in the next release, the development branch of the project can be found [development branch](https://github.com/spectrum-health-systems/Avatool-Web-Service/tree/development).

-If you would rather start with a completely blank Avatool Web Service, or you want to create your own custom web service for myAvatar, you can follow the instructions for [creating the Avatool Web Service](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/doc/Creating-the-Avatool-Web-Service.md).
-This will give you an empty Web Service that can be used with myAvatar.
+If you would rather start with a completely blank Avatool Web Service, or you want to create your own custom web service for myAvatar™, you can follow the instructions for [creating the Avatool Web Service](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/doc/Creating-the-Avatool-Web-Service.md).
+This will give you an empty Web Service that can be used with myAvatar™.

 ### CONTRIBUTING
 If you are interested in contributing to this project, please see the [contributing guidelines](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/APrettyCoolProgramProjects/CODE_OF_CONDUCT.md).